brsamb9/Analysis-of-whatsapp-messenger-chats/README.md

 Personally used these to create own infographic via [canva](https://www.canva.com/create/infographics/) as a present.

 ## Steps to replicate

 1) Extract data files from respective message services:<br>
 - Whatsapp -> Go on desired chatroom, click settings, more, then export chat to your email address for the .txt file,
 - Facebook -> detailed explanation in [link](https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/) to get .json files.
 <br>
 2) Run 'python main.py [..]' where the brackets contains the paths to these files you want to analyse.<br>
+3) Enter your name when prompted (as to translate 'you' to your actual name - which is needed for the figures) <br>
-3) Check current directory for new .png files!<br>
+4) Check current directory for new .png files!<br>